Meziano/ms-tutorial-003/README.md

 public ObjectNode findByIdWithEmployees(@PathVariable Long id) {
   // retrieve the department
   Department dept = departmentRepository.getOne(id);
-  // send a GET to the employees-service to get the employees having departmentId= id
+  // GET the list of employees (as java o) having departmentId=id from employees-service
   // add the employees to  dept
   return dept /* with its employees*/;
 }
 ...